thanhtree/SelfdrivingWinterQuarter/Car_Control/README.md

 ## Installing Dependencies

 Make sure you ran `SelfdrivingWinterQuarter/raspberry_pi_installs/install_everything_for_raspbian_stretch.sh` on your Raspberry Pi 3.
-This will install almost all the dependencies you need for the Raspberry Pi.
-The only thing you are missing is OpenCV for C++, which will need to be built from source.
-Follow this tutorial to build OpenCV from source: https://www.pyimagesearch.com/2017/09/04/raspbian-stretch-install-opencv-3-python-on-your-raspberry-pi/.
-While this tutorial shows you how to install OpenCV for python as well, you only need to finish up to and including step 5.
-Step 6 is just for the python version.
-The python version should already have been installed when you ran `install_everything_for_raspbian_stretch.sh`.
-Also be sure to **SKIP** the part on creating a virtual environment.
-Be sure to build OpenCV globally on your Raspberry Pi.
-This is because `install_everything_for_raspbian_stretch.sh` did not use a virtual environment when installing libraries.
+This will install all dependencies for raspberry pi.

 Make sure you also ran `SelfdrivingWinterQuarter/jetson_installs/install_opencv.sh` on your Jetson TX2 to install OpenCV for the Jetson.
 You will also need to build Tensorflow and Keras for gpu and their dependencies from source.
 Unfortunately, we do not have a bash shell script to automate that process.
 There are plenty of tutorials online.